-Subject- specific skills are integral to the core modules in first part, HIST1151 (World Histories) and ARCH1005 (Archaeological Methods for Fieldwork and Analysis) and to the three- week fieldwork requirement undertaken for ARCH2040 (Professional and Academic Practice).
-They are further embedded in other modules such as History's Cases and Contexts modules.
+Subject specific skills are integral to the core modules in first part, HIST1151 World Histories and ARCH1005 Archaeological Method and to the three week fieldwork requirement.
+They are further embedded in other modules such as the cases in context modules.
 They are integrated into the higher level modules and in particular, the dissertation.

-Assessment of your subject- specific skills include examinations, extended essays and shorter pieces of assessed coursework, individual and group presentations and the dissertation.
+Assessment of your subject specific skills include examinations, extended essays and shorter pieces of assessed coursework, individual and group presentations and the dissertation.
 Progression is recognised in the assessment scheme, which tests the breadth of knowledge and understanding through to application.